You want to buy B2B data for customer prospecting. But you’ve heard the horror stories — the hidden costs and bad data matches.

 Here are 5 tips for vetting your vendor to get the most out of every B2B data purchase.

-1. Make sure your vendor understands your business and your goals.
+1. Make sure your B2B data provider understands your business and your goals.

 Are you looking to rent a list for a one-time mailing, or do you need to regularly update and append in-house lists to ensure accuracy and completeness?

 A reliable data provider will take the time to review the needs of your organization carefully.
 They’ll craft a contract that suits both your short term and long term data goals.